White House says Biden will work with Congress to 're-evaluate' relationship with Saudi Arabia - KTVZ

 The comments came after Keilar pressed Kirby on strong words from Senate Foreign Affairs Chairman Bob Menendez tying the US-Saudi relationship to Russia’s war as he argued the US should end the relationship.
 The New Jersey Democrat called for an immediate freeze in US-Saudi relations after OPEC announced decreasing oil production last week, pledging that he “will not green-light any cooperation with Riyadh until the Kingdom reassesses its position with respect to the war in Ukraine.”

 The Saudi-led OPEC+ oil cartel announced last week it would cut output by 2 million barrels per day.
-The decision by the grouping of major oil producers rebuffed heavy lobbying from US administration officials and prompted Biden to say he was concerned about the move.
+The decision by the grouping of major oil producers rebuffed heavy lobbying from US administration officials and prompted Biden to say he was concerned about the move, which he called a “disappointment.”
 It reversed a small increase in output OPEC+ announced shortly after Biden visited Saudi Arabia for a conference in July.
+The decision to decrease output also came just weeks before the midterm elections, where inflation and the price at the gas pump will be top of mind for many voters.

 Earlier this year, Biden announced a major release of barrels from the Strategic Petroleum Reserve in an effort to alleviate pump prices.
 On Tuesday, the White House said it was not considering additional releases beyond the 180 million previously announced.